Preparing for Surgery & Procedure

 Preparing for Procedure

-If you are having day surgery, remember the following:
+On the day of surgery, remember the following:

 Have someone available to take you home, you will not be able to drive for at least 24 hours